etymology/etymology.github.io/_posts/2018-1-22-rehearsal.md

 The verb "to rehearse" (13c. "to repeat, give an account of") comes from Old French "rehercier" (to go over again, repeat) which in turn derives from OFr. "herse" (harrow), a rake like implement which is dragged across a plowed field to break up clods, remove weeds, and cover seeds.
 The modern sense comes from the late 16th century.

 Compare also "hirsute" (hairy, spiny) and "hearse" (a funeral coach), originally a wood or metal framework which held the mortuary cloth over the bier or coffin, called a "herse" for its resemblance to farm tool.
-The term synecdochically came to refer to both the coffin and the vehicle.
+The term synecdochically came to refer to the coffin and the vehicle.

 ([source](https://www.etymonline.com/word/rehearse))